 As with all Light Illusion software we recommend downloading the demo first, and playing to assess the different features and capabilities before placing a purchase.

 The first thing to realise with ICC profiles is they do not work in isolation, in the way 3D LUTs do.
 This can be a major cause of unexpected results and issues when attempting to use ICC profiles for 3D LUT emulation.
 ICC profiles act as 'connections' between different internal colour spaces, and between themselves, with different ICC profiles acting as Input, Working Space, Output, Link, etc., colour controls.

 This means that unless you have the correct ICC profiles set within both PC/Mac OS, and within the graphics program you are looking to use the LUT based ICC profile within, you will most likely get unexpected end results.

-Additionally, as the ICC profiles are v4, and include 3D LUT data, some graphics systems will 'complain' about the profiles potentially being defective.
-Photoshop is an example when you using a SpaceMan generated Display Calibration ICC profile, complaining that 'The monitor profile 'xxxx' appears to be defective.
+Additionally, as the ICC profiles are v4, include 3D LUT data, and use XYZ as the PCS colour space, some graphics systems will 'complain' about the profiles potentially being defective.
+Photoshop is an example when using a SpaceMan generated Display Calibration ICC profile, complaining that 'The monitor profile 'xxxx' appears to be defective.
 Please rerun your monitor calibration software'.
-Such warnings can be ignored.
+Such warnings should be ignored.

 For further information see What's wrong with ICCs?.

 Mac Operation: Via a Virtual Machine or Boot Camp